Is Sleep Training Safe?

 The old saying that babies don’t come with instruction manuals is evidenced by the fact that every baby is just so different.
 So, no manual, no set of instructions, and truly no amount of advice from your well-meaning friends and family is going to prepare you for your particular child.
 And since raising a child is just about the biggest responsibility that a human being can have, we certainly feel an incredible obligation to get it right!
 My dad frequently says that he is truly a different parent to my youngest sister than he was to my oldest brother and that’s because our “practice run” as parents is actually something like a “final performance” so to speak.
 There really is no dress-rehearsal

 Babies spend their days eating, sleeping, crying, and pooping so most of the questions I get from new parents center around these issues.
 As a pediatric sleep consultant, breastfeeding specialist, and child-development scholar, I’ve done extensive research on all of these issues.
-But for today, I’m going to focus on the sleeping & crying aspect of infancy, because the most common question I get from parents of infants who are interested in sleep training is, “Will my baby cry?”
+But for today, I’m going to focus on the sleeping & crying aspect of infancy, because the most common question I get from parents of infants who are considering sleep training is, “Will my baby cry?”

 When parents ask, “Will my baby cry?”
 I’ve found that they aren’t really asking that question – because, of course, babies cry all the time and if a baby did not cry, it would likely be cause for concern.
 Rather, what these parents are getting at is, “How much will my baby cry?
 Will I be able to provide comfort if they do?
 Am I doing any damage by allowing crying for any length of time? ”